Last updated: July 25, 2023

-Later, after lunch, I suggested to Ned that we wet wade and fish a nice riffle run with streamers and his switch rod.
+Later, after lunch, I suggested to Ned that we wet wade and fish a nice riffle with streamers and his switch rod.
 Ned was game and we proceeded to the head of the pool.
-First cast of the cone head Dolly Lama and my worst fears were realized.
-Ned had thrown the streamer with an overhead cast.
+First cast of the cone head Dolly Lama and my worst fears were realized—Ned had thrown the streamer with an overhead cast.
 What was even better is he had hit himself in the shoulder with the missile on the end of his line!
 Time for lesson #2.
-I looked at Ned and said, “You do realize that that rod is meant to be spey cast, correct?”
+I looked at Ned and said, “You do realize that that rod is meant to be spey cast, right?”
 He just looked at me dumbfounded.
 I quickly showed him how easy it was to throw his rig with a double-spey and a Snap-T cast.
 I couldn’t help myself and, showing off, threw a nice, long snake roll cast.
-Standing next to me, slack jawed, all Ned could say was, “Show me how you did that.”
+Standing next to me, slack-jawed, all Ned could say was, “Show me how you did that.”
 I started Ned off with simple double-spey casts, followed by proper mending and swinging techniques.
 He managed to hook up with a couple of nice ‘bows.
-Ned had entered the Two-Handed Zone.
+Ned had entered the two-handed zone.

 My diatribe above is meant to show the mistake that too many anglers make in thinking that a switch rod, able to “switch” from single-hand to double-hand casts, is an all-around rod capable of flinging #22 tricos all the way up to #4 conehead Wooly Buggers.
 Nope.
 Let’s try to make sense of switch vs. spey rods.